schnapster/SqlSauce/discord-entities/README.md

 Omitted versions mean there were no changes to this module.
 It is still recommended to use the latest version as shown on the core module readme.

+### v0.2.4
+- Support `AsyncDatabaseWrapper` contract in the provided `CachingListener` implementations

 ### v0.2.3
-- Expose the cache pump of caching listeners, good for instrumenting.
+- Expose the cache pump of `CachingListener`s, good for instrumenting.

 ### v0.2.0
 - Delete deprecated code (mostly static SaucedEntity abuse)